 An ounce of prevention is worth a pound of cure in automobiles just as it is in other aspects of life.

 Check fluid levels.
 The most important act of prevention is maintaining the transmission fluid.
 Checking the fluid levels periodically is as simple as checking oil levels.
 Transmission fluid is easy to find and the dipstick is read the same way as with oil.
 It should be red and smell sweet, and the fluid level should reach the full line.
 If it smells like rotting fish, it needs to be flushed and the transmission should be checked by a transmission shop.

 If levels are low, there could be a leak somewhere in the system.
-We highly recommend having any leak points repaired by a certified mechanic.
-If the hard part repair isn’t an option for whatever reason, invest $12.95 in a sealant like BlueDevil Transmission Sealer, which restores seals and gaskets to their original condition and stops leaks fast.
+To save $3000 or $4000 for a new transmission, invest $12.95 in a sealant like BlueDevil Transmission Sealer, which restores seals and gaskets to their original condition and stops leaks fast.

 Using BlueDevil Transmission Sealer is easy and it works with all kinds of transmission fluid.
 Turn off the engine and pour the sealant into the transmission fluid—one ounce of sealant for each gallon of fluid.
 It begins circulating as soon as the vehicle begins running and takes up to two days to seal leaks.
 Be careful not to overfill the fluid receptacle.

 Flush the fluid.
 Changing transmission fluid in intervals outlined by the owner’s manual keeps harmful corrosives and particles from building up in the system.
 Many manufacturers recommend flushing the transmission every 100,000 miles.
 A transmission fluid change costs $100 – $300 and can save thousands in repairs.